How Does Sugar Affect Your Heart Health?

 High amounts of added sugar can result in chronic inflammation in the heart and blood vessels.
 This can boost blood pressure and increase heart disease risk.

-- If you frequently use table sugar, switch to a healthier option.
-Stevia is a plant-derived, no-calorie sweetener that does not affect blood sugar levels.
-Be aware that molasses, brown sugar and “raw” sugar are still added sugars.
+- If you often use table sugar, try healthier alternatives like stevia, a no-calorie sweetener that won’t affect blood sugar.
+Keep in mind that molasses, brown sugar, and “raw” sugar are still added sugars.

-- Satisfy your sweet tooth with whole fresh fruits like berries, apples and oranges.
-Tropical fruits tend to be higher in sugar but are still better choices than candy or other sweets.
+- Satisfy your sweet tooth with fresh fruits like berries, apples, and oranges.
+While tropical fruits are higher in sugar, they’re still healthier than candy or sweets.

 - Use unsweetened applesauce instead of sugar in baked goods.